-Under the draft Environmental Protect Authority (EPA) Environmental Assessment Guideline for separation distances between industrial and sensitive land uses, a Service Station is considered a 'non-residential use (industrial)' and the adjoining residential development 'sensitive uses (residential areas)'.
+Under the draft Environmental Protect Authority (EPA) Environmental Assessment Guideline, a Service Station is considered a 'non-residential use (industrial)' and the adjoining residential development 'sensitive uses (residential areas)'.
 The Draft EPA Environmental Assessment Guideline sets a separation distance between a service station and sensitive uses at a minimum of 50 metres.
-Seven residential properties plus the child care centre along Egina and Buxton Streets, the Mount Hawthorn Primary School and seven residential properties along Ellesmere Street are located within the 50 metre buffer.
+Seven residential properties along Egina and Buxton Streets are located within the 50 metre buffer.
 In addition the proposed service station provides no buffer zone to west, as it directly adjoins No. 144 Egina Street.
 To the south, a buffer of approximately 25 metres is provided as it adjoins No. 139 Buxton Street which is an existing commercial development.